Science Career Guide: Salary and Degree Info

 Food Chemist

-The duties of a food chemist involve conducting research for the development and improvement and food and beverages.
+The duties of a food chemist involve conducting research for the development and improvement of food and beverages.
 They need to perform tests using methods like merging synthetic and natural food materials.

 Nuclear Technicians